acoustic-content-samples/prod-wch-sdk-ng9/packages/ng-utils/markdown/ng-utils.abstractlifecyclecomponent.md

 The 'onXXX' methods expose observables that will be triggered when the life cycle method occurs.
 This is a convenient way to register hooks in the constructor of a subclass without having to override any method.

-The  observable is especially useful, since it can be used as a termination signal for automatic unsubscriptions via the [http://reactivex.io/documentation/operators/takeuntil.html](http://reactivex.io/documentation/operators/takeuntil.html) operation.
+The `onDestroy$` observable is especially useful, since it can be used as a termination signal for automatic unsubscriptions via the [takeUntil](http://reactivex.io/documentation/operators/takeuntil.html) operation.

 Note that hooks such as `onInit$` and `onDestroy$` only fire once.
 If you depend on such a hook in an observable chain more than once make sure to share the emissions (typically via `shareReplay` )